-Sleeping Beauty heard from her friends that she must make a Will in order to provide for her family after her death.
+Sleeping Beauty heard from her friends that she must make a Last Will and Testament in order to provide for her family after her death.
 She does not know how to make a Will and what the requirements are for her Will to be valid.
 Sleeping Beauty approached Little Birdie at LegalWise for some advice.
 Little Birdie informed Sleeping Beauty of the following:

 - There are specific requirements a Will must comply with which are regulated by the Wills Act 7 of 1953.